Unboxed-Software/solana-course/content/token22-in-the-client.md

 Lastly, `index.ts` contains our main script.
 It currently only creates a connection and calls `initializeKeypair` to generate the keypair for `payer`.

-### 3. Run validator node
+### 3. Run validator node (Optional)

-We suggest running your own validator for this lab (and most development/testing) to get around airdrop restrictions on devnet.
+Optionally, you may want to run your own local validator instead of using devnet.
+This a good way around any issues with airdroping.

 In a separate terminal, run the following command: `solana-test-validator`.
 This will run the node and also log out some keys and values.
 The value we need to retrieve and use in our connection is the JSON RPC URL, which in this case is `http://127.0.0.1:8899`.
 We then use that in the connection to specify to use the local RPC URL.